-From the moment we are born, bodies need fuel to operate properly.
+From the moment we are born, our bodies need fuel to operate properly.
 Just like cars don’t work without gas or fuel, when a body is chronically malnourished or dehydrated, it cannot survive for very long and things begin to break down quickly in the absence of essential nutrients.

 Identifying the Cause of Malnutrition and Dehydration in Nursing Homes

 The two most common ways in which nursing home malnutrition takes place is either the nursing home’s failure to provide residents with nutrient-rich foods as part of their diet, or the nursing staff’s failure to provide the requisite amount of assistance to ingest food and water.
 Because some people in nursing homes cannot feed themselves, they must rely on the nursing home staff to directly provide the nutrients they need.
 However, because nursing homes are continually trying to improve their financial bottom line, they are frequently understaffed and unable to attend to this very basic need for all their residents.
 When there are not enough staff to care for the residents, they do not receive the nourishment they need.